How to Select the Right Staffing Partner!

 The folks selling staffing services are hired because they look and sound good, but it’s the people doing the actual service delivery that will matter most to partnership success.
 Are they people you can communicate with?
 Trust?
 Rely on?
 Do they have the expertise that will help your company take your staffing operation to the next level?
 Do they have the same values around communication and results that you do?
 What is the tenure of their service staff?
 (Pay attention if you uncover high levels of service team turnover)

-Assess the company’s ability to customize their products and services to align with your needs.
+Get a good read on the company’s willingness (and ability) to customize their products and services to align with your needs.

 What is their level of expertise in each of the areas your company has needs for staffing support?
 Can they do direct hire, temp to hire, and more traditional temporary or contract staffing support?
 In what job categories are they specialized?
 In what industries do they have focus?